As I Look For The Spark

 Write one goal, in huge lettering, on one piece of white paper.
 Then keep writing all your other goals.
 Make it in a place you can see so you can look at it all the time.
 Make your goals vivid, see yourself accomplishing them.

 Inspiration can help you do anything.

 It can help you achieve monumental things that were never thought possible.
-I have learned this from some of the most motivational people I know.

 It all starts with one thing though – be who you want and how you want to be.